DebasmitaGhose/CV/README.md

 ### Ongoing Projects

+#### INFLUENZA DETECTION FROM THERMAL IMAGES
+- Detecting Influenza outbreak using data from thermal images and sound sensors
+- Performing 2D image segmentation, on a public thermal imaging dataset to detect people in the scene
+- Remapping the segmented images to the original image to determine the temperature of the subjects skin

+### Past Projects

 #### TELEKINESIS - Multi-User Multi-Class Classification of EEG Data
 Generalizing the use of EEG data for various multi user multi class classification tasks.
 Currently most EEG applications involve training and testing the classifier on the subject’s